christrain91/storyteq-design-document/index.md

 | --------- | ----------- | --------- |
 | uk34dm | <https://www.google.com> | 2024-06-26T13:27:51.413Z |

-The main benefit of using DynamoDB is its scalability, it can store a vast amount of records will little degradation of performance.
+The main benefit of using DynamoDB is its scalability, it can store a vast amount of records with little degradation of performance.

 ## Language

-The Lambda functions will be written in Java, this ensures the team can get up and running quickly without having to be trained on a language that they are not as well equipped to use.
+The Lambda function will be written in Java, this ensures the team can get up and running quickly without having to be trained on a language that they are not as well equipped to use.

 ## Code Design